Dealer Management System: Features, Benefits and How To Choose One

 • Automatically process all transactions related to unit inventory and sales.

-Service management
+Service management and productivity tracker

-A dealer management system with service management capabilities can enhance the productivity and profitability of your service department.
+A management system with service management capabilities can enhance the productivity and profitability of your service department.
 The automotive dealer management software provides a clear view of your dealership’s service schedule, enabling you to prioritize work orders and meet deadlines.
 Some of the additional features that a service management module should offer include the following:

 • Streamlining the service write-up process to make it more flexible and efficient